Givens Rotations for QR Decomposition, SVD and PCA over Database Joins: Example: Rotations on a join output

 \section{Example: Rotations on a join output}

-Section~\ref{sec:intro-example} shows how a Cartesian product of two matrices can be transformed into an almost upper-triangular matrix by applying Givens rotations.
-Section~\ref{sec:rotations-products} subsequently shows how the same result can be computed in linear time from the input matrices using the new operations head and tail, whose effects on matrices of a special form are summarized in Lemmas~\ref{lem:cartesianproduct} and~\ref{lem:scaledcartesianproduct}.
+Sec.\@~\ref{sec:intro-example} shows how to transform a Cartesian product of two matrices into an almost upper-triangular matrix by applying Givens rotations.
+Sec.\@~\ref{sec:rotations-products} subsequently shows how the same result can be computed in linear time from the input matrices using the new operations head and tail, whose effects on matrices of a special form are summarized in Lemmas~\ref{lem:cartesianproduct} and~\ref{lem:scaledcartesianproduct}.

 Towards an algorithm for the general case, this section gives an example of applying Givens rotations to a matrix that represents the natural join of four input relations.
 The insights gained from this example lead to the formulation of the \Figaro algorithm.